moechofe/lowresrmx/asset.dev/manual.md

 > This is a heavily modified version and way more complicated to use, I recommend you to stay on the original app:<br>
 > 🌐[LowRes NX Coder on App Store](https://apps.apple.com/app/lowres-nx-coder/id1318884577).

-## What is LowResRMX?
+## What is Retro Game Creator?

-Create your games and play them on the go using an iPhone or iPad.
-LowResRMX is a virtual game console and game development environment that includes all the tools you need to start and finish a project.
+Create games and play them on the go using an iPhone or iPad.
+Retro Game Creator is a virtual game console and game development environment that includes all the tools needed to start and finish a project.

 It includes a project manager, a code editor, and various tools to edit game assets: sprites, palettes, backgrounds, instruments, and music.

-LowResRMX simulates a virtual retro game console directly inside your device, allowing user to create, play, and share their games.
+Retro Game Creator simulates a virtual retro game console directly inside your device, allowing users to create, play, and share their games.

-It tries to emulate old-school 8-bits/16-bits console hardware by copying their limitations.
-Low number of colors, limited memory, and slow processing power.
+It emulates old-school 8-bit/16-bit console hardware by replicating their limitations: a low number of colors, limited memory, and slow processing power.

 ## Difference

 The goal of the app is to provide a development environment that I can use during my commutes on the subway, and later, to be able to publish a real app on the stores.

-The original LowRes NX, despite being an excellent development environment, lacks some capabilities, in my opinion to be used on a handled device.
+The original LowRes NX, despite being an excellent development environment, lacks some capabilities needed for use on a handheld device.

-> If you already know how to use Lowres NX, you can read the following list of differences below:<br>
+> If you already know how to use Lowres NX, you can read the list of differences below.<br>
-> For new users, I recommend to [jump to the: How does it work section](#how-does-it-work)
+> For new users, I recommend jumping to the [How does it work](#how-does-it-work) section.

 **Background:**